Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ManualDeployment.md

 ## Connecting all compute node

-If you used terraform to create the cluster, this step has been done already.
 Each compute node needs to be able to talk to each compute node.
-SSH communication works but RSM has some issue if you don't have each host in the known host file.
-You can compute it using the CIDR block of you private subnet.
+SSH communication works but most applications have issues if all the hosts are not in the known host file.
+You can get all the nodes in your network using the CIDR block of your private subnet.

 ```
 sudo yum install -y nmap